miracleezekiel/Ecommerce-Sales-Intelligence/06_case_study/case_study_report.md

 **Target:** 152 customers
 **Why important:** These are the only customers who have already demonstrated they will return.
-Their average margin of 15.47% is the highest of any segment — they buy less on discount and more at full price.
+Their average margin of 15.47% is the highest of any segment; they buy less on discount and more at full price.
 Losing even 20 of these 152 customers would be a disproportionate profit loss.